4d/docs/website/translated_docs/es/REST/{dataClass}.md

 ### Example

-The following request returns all the public data in the Company datastore class whose key is 1.
+The following request returns all the public data in the Company dataclass whose key is 1.

  `GET  /rest/Company(1)`